xingjian-bai/UltrametricTraversal/README.md

   - Axis updates automatically when a new tree is generated or if `DEPTH` is changed.

 - [ ] **Baseline comparison panel**
-  - After the overlay shows “Game Over”, enable a **Compare with Baselines** button.
+  - After the overlay shows "Game Over", enable a **Compare with Baselines** button.
   - Implement **deterministic DFS** as the first baseline (future-proof for Random, Entropy-max, etc.).
-  - Re-run the exact same random tree (same node/edge IDs) under the baseline policy and record its total score.
+  - Re-run the exact same random tree (same node/edge IDs) under the baseline policy and record its total cost.
   - Display a mini bar-chart (D3) inside the overlay comparing:
-    *Your score* vs *DFS score* (and future baselines).
+    *Your cost* vs *DFS cost* (and future baselines).
-  - Tooltips show the raw edge-count; colours follow the game’s palette.
+  - Tooltips show the raw edge-count; colours follow the game's palette.